jinghuazhao/R/gap/vignettes/shinygap.Rmd

   %\VignetteEncoding{UTF-8}
 ---

-This is an initial attempt to enable easy calculation/visualization of three study designs.
+This is an initial attempt to enable easy calculation/visualization of study designs from R/gap which benchmarked relevant publications and eventually the app can produce more generic results.

 One can run the app with R/gap installation as follows,